 What can be simpler than a sheet pan roast?
-For easy midweek suppers or Sunday roasts, this Rosemary and Paprika Roast Chicken is ridiculously good.
+For easy midweek suppers or Sunday roasts, this Rosemary and Paprika Roast Chicken is just the ticket.
 Marinated in rosemary, garlic, lemon and cumin and just enough chilli to warm things up, it couldn’t be simpler.
 That Nando’s bird is going to have to step it up a gear to keep up.
-Oven roasted with sticky red onions and a splash of white ’cause chicken loves a splash of wine loosen up those marmitey bits stuck to the pan.
-This juicy bird gets a herb and butter basting just before serving.
+Oven roasted with sticky red onions and a splash of white ’cause chicken loves wine loosen up those marmitey bits.
+This juicy roast chicken is basted with a herb butter just before serving.

 Marinating is key to getting flavour into the chicken so don’t negate this step.
 Overnight is best, but several hours will do if time is short.
-To speed up the cooking time, spatchcock the chicken.
-If you’re not too keen on this step fills, roast the chicken as you’d normally do but increase the cooking time to 1 hour and 15 minutes.
+To speed up the cooking time, spatchcock the chicken, alternately, roast the chicken as you’d normally do but, increase the cooking time to 1 hour 15 minutes.
 To check if the chicken is cooked through, pierce with a skewer between the thigh and leg.
 The juices should run clear.

 Rosemary and paprika roast chicken